JNRowe/vim-configs/background.rst

 .. note::

-    This document is taken from my notes for a |vim| talk I semi-regulary give.
+    This document is taken from my notes for a |vim| talk I semi-regularly give.
     It lacks a little context, but is hopefully helpful in understanding where this repository comes from.